dbrumley/fuzz-init/src/templates/CPP/TUTORIAL.md

 ## Quick Start

-To build the application:
+To build the application and all fuzzers:

 ```
-fuzz.sh
+fuzz.sh build
 ```